joansalasoler/gscrib/docs/dev-guide.md

   curve is described by a simple mathematical function that takes a parameter **theta** ranging from 0 at the start to 1 at the end of the curve.
-The function then calculates the position (X, Y, Z) at any point along the curve.
-It then traces the sampled points with `G1` commands.
+The function then calculates the position (X, Y, Z) at any point along the curve and traces the sampled segments with `G1` commands.

 - The `estimate_length` method quickly estimates the length of a curve by sampling points along the curve and adding up the distances between them.